 There are already multiple networks (copper, cable TV, mobile broadband) at the infrastructure level but unfortunately, these are all discriminatory, that is to say that they are not open to all potential telecommunications providers on a fair basis.
-For this reason, it makes absolute sense to have a single modern FTTH fibre optic network, as Pully4net will operate, with open access for all telecommunications providers.
-Such a model, leveraging the modern FTTH fibre optic network for all, will promote innovation, ecological sustainability, and competition and will ensure that, by sharing the infrastructure costs, services offered to customers will remain more affordable for all.
+For this reason, it makes absolute sense to have a single modern point-to-point FTTH fibre optic network, as Pully4net will operate, with open access for all telecommunications providers.
+Such a model, leveraging the modern point-to-point FTTH fibre optic network for all, will promote innovation, ecological sustainability, and competition and will ensure that, by sharing the infrastructure costs, services offered to customers will remain more affordable for all.

 What will happen next with the fibre optic network of Pully4net?

-The roll-out for the FTTH fibre optic network is set to start in 2021 and continue over the next three years.
+The roll-out for the point-to-point FTTH fibre optic network is set to start in 2021 and continue over the next three years.
 The deployment will be done as efficiently as possible.
 Pully4net will therefore maintain a certain level of flexibility during construction and consequently no long-term deployment plans will be published.
 However, Pully4net SA will be communicating regularly on the progress of the roll-out, including when new areas are connected to the network.